dicksondickson/ComfyUI-Clean-Install/README.md

 Windows batch files to help install a new copy of ComfyUI and ComfyUI-Manager.
 Also installs required dependecies.

+## delete-all-python-packages.bat

+Deletes all of the installed Python packages.
+Good for after you've uninstalled Python and want to start clean.

 ## comfyui-fresh-install.bat

 Clones and installs ComfyUI and ComfyUI-Manager.